Historic Minneapolis Uptown Theatre Agrees To Vacate In Eviction Settlement

 According to the complaint, Lagoon Partners sent Landmark Theatres a written notice on May 4 regarding its failure to pay rent, demanding payment in full by May 17.
 The complaint states that Lagoon Partners never received the payment.

-The new eviction settlement says the Uptown Theatre must vacate on or before noon June 11 or a writ of recovery will be issued without notice.READ MORE: 12-Year-Old Boy Hospitalized After Near Drowning At North Commons Water Park
+The new eviction settlement says the Uptown Theatre must vacate on or before noon June 11 or a writ of recovery will be issued without notice.READ MORE: Leland Morris ID’d As Victim Who Drowned Attempting To Help His Kids Back To Shore In Fridley Lake

 The theater’s history dates back to 1916, when it opened as the Lagoon Theatre.
 About a decade later, it was remodeled and given its current name.
 Following a devastating fire in 1939, local designers rebuilt the theater in its now-iconic modern style, including the 50-foot tower that brightly displays the Uptown name.